-This chapter identifies three broad categories of requests for either new PBS listings or amendments to existing listings and indicates the types of submissions that are required.
+This section identifies three broad categories of requests for either new PBS or NI listings or amendments to existing listings and indicates the types of submissions that are required.
 The remainder of these guidelines is concerned only with major submissions, which include the presentation of an economic evaluation.

-Depending on the type of request, a submission can be assessed at three levels:
+Depending on the type of request, a submission can be assessed at different levels:

-- evaluation by the Pharmaceutical Evaluation Section

-- review by subcommittee members

-- review by PBAC members.
+- · evaluation by the Listing Unit in the PBAC Secretariat Section - · evaluation by the Pharmaceutical Evaluation Section - review by subcommittee members - review by PBAC members.

-3.1 Submissions to list generic equivalents
+2.1 Submissions to list generic equivalents

-Listing a generic equivalent (or new brand) of the same dosage form or salt of an alreadylisted drug does not usually require a submission to PBAC.
-However, a submission should still be sent to the PBAC Secretary for consideration within the Pharmaceutical Evaluation Branch (but it is not forwarded to PBAC).
-Further information can be obtained from the PBAC Secretariat Section (see page iv) and from the Listing Unit requirements and the PBS Calendar (see Subsection 2.1.3).
+Listing a generic equivalent (or new brand) of the same dosage form or salt of an already-listed medicine does not usually require a submission to PBAC.
+However, a submission should still be sent to the PBAC Secretary for consideration within the Pharmaceutical Evaluation Branch.
+Further information can be obtained from the PBAC Secretariat (see page v) and from the Listing Unit Requirements1 and the PBS Calendar2.